Han-Lee93/hw-Han-Lee93/final_project/readme.md

 ### Objective:

-This study tested whether multiple consecutive repetitions of compound stimuli (_see left image_) would reduce the RT advantage and asymmetrical interference effects for the holistic form or global level when searching the lower details, or local level.
+This study tested whether multiple consecutive presentations of compound stimuli (_see left image_) would reduce the RT advantage and asymmetrical interference effects for the holistic form or global level when searching the lower details, or local level.

 ### Procedure: